How to Keep Dogs & Cats Calm During New Year’s Eve

 Gentle music has a calming effect on cats.
 Before the hustle and bustle of the New Year festivities, try various types of calming music and see which one your cat responds to in the most relaxed way.
 This will be a good addition to your cat-calming tool kit on New Year’s Eve.

 Though a ThunderShirt can work for some cats, not all cats like wearing something on their body.
-Also, some cats like to groom more when stressed and a ThunderShirt can get in the way of that.
+Also, some cats like to groom more when stressed and a ThunderShirt can get in the way.

 4. Added Precautions for the New Year

-Remember to always keep your cat inside during New Year, especially when the fireworks begin.
-Cats are escape artists - so make sure that all windows and doors are securely closed.
+Remember to always keep your cat inside during the New Year, especially when the fireworks start.
+Cats are escape artists, so make sure that all windows and doors are securely closed.
 To be on the safe side, make sure that your cat is wearing identification tags in case they do escape.

 5. Considering Cat Anxiety Medication